China blasts Trump's new trade tariffs

 The tariff of 30% on foreign solar panels is a blow for China, the world's biggest supplier of the products.
 Beijing has been widely accused of heavily subsidizing its domestic solar industry and flooding global markets with cheap panels.

-The new measures -- announced Monday by top U.S. trade official Robert Lighthizer -- are Trump's first significant trade actions of 2018.
+The new measures -- announced Monday by top U.S. trade official Robert Lighthizer -- are Trump's first significant trade actions of 2018 and a demonstration of his "America First" agenda.

 Related: Trump slaps tariffs on foreign solar panels and washing machines

+"The President's action makes clear again that the Trump Administration will always defend American workers, farmers, ranchers, and businesses in this regard," Lighthizer said.

-The Chinese Commerce Ministry called the U.S. investigation that led to the tariffs "an abuse" of the trade measures available to the Trump administration.
+The Chinese Commerce Ministry called the U.S. process that led to the tariffs "an abuse" of the trade measures available to the Trump administration.
+In its investigations, the U.S. International Trade Commission determined that imports of solar panels and washers had hurt American companies.

 Experts have warned that trade issues are set to put a heavy strain on relations between the world's two largest economies this year.